 It is important to be able to retrieve data throughout any project, so getting this right at the outset can save you valuable time and effort.
 It is also worth thinking about how the project may develop, and what you intend to do with the data once the project is finished.
 Choosing an appropriate file format, naming system and location are all important.

 Every time a file is updated, for example when data are added, a new version is created.
 Clear labelling for each version is especially important for large projects and those involving many researchers or several locations.
-London School of Economics have produced a useful toolkit (pdf) to explain this in more detail.
+London School of Economics have produced a useful guide to version control to explain this in more detail.
 Having this information available also enables you to document the history of the data, which may help to verify its provenance and will be useful for any data being retained at the end of a project.

 Depending on the nature of the project, it may be helpful to maintain a master copy of the original data, with separate versions for any subsequent data manipulation.